openrocket/openrocket/docs/source/user_guide/basic_flight_simulation.rst

 Show Details
 ------------

-The **Show Details** section gives you detailed information about the selected motor's thrust curve, its thrust and burn parameters, and its certification.
+The :guilabel:`Show Details` section gives you detailed information about the selected motor's thrust curve, its thrust and burn parameters, and its certification.

 .. figure:: /img/user_guide/basic_flight_simulation/ShowDetails.png